mimisha25/Project-TOP-odin-recipes/README.md

 The Odin Project.
 HTML beginner
-This project includes only HTML codes
+This project includes only HTML codes for Beginner